 Growing up Black in America, Tineka Smith knew she had to behave in a certain way because of the colour of her skin.
 She faced restrictions imposed upon her by an unfair system; don't talk back to White people, expect to be stopped by the police and work twice as hard as your White peers.

-Alex Smith, a White British man, moved through his life in a very different way.
+Alex Court, a White British man, moved through his life in a very different way.
 As someone with White and male privilege he saw himself represented in every field of life and so he always had the confidence to excel and push forward.

 When Tineka and Alex first fell in love, they didn't realise how much the colour of their skin might impact on their relationship.
 But as time went on, and as their lives and cultures became interwoven, they recognised how dramatically different their experiences were.